![]() |

 The fish were doing well but one ended up dead on 3/17/09 for no apparent reason.
 It was one of the orange ones.

 I released the six little goldfish to the 1800 gallon pond on 4/18/09.
-They are so tiny compared to the other fish so they stuck together and hid under the Cyprio waterfall.
+They were so tiny compared to the other fish so they stuck together and hid under the Cyprio waterfall.
 I did not see them for sure for two weeks but then saw the white and orange ones (the two dark ones would be really hard to see).
 They were in a group in the shallows, an un-netted area.
-And, the heron has been around!
+And, the heron had been around!
 I sure hope they hide well!

 Photos are listed from oldest to newest.